Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Challenges, Notation and Assumptions

 \subsection{Causal framework and assumptions}

-The causal relationship of the variables defined above can be depicted in a graphical display as in Figure \ref{fig:dag}.

 We assume the following throughout the paper.
-The first four assumptions are commonly used in causal inference.

-\begin{assump}[Stable unit treatment value assumption] The potential outcomes for one subject are unaffected by the treatment assignments of other subjects, and for each subject there are no hidden versions of treatment or control being considered. \end{assump}
+The first four assumptions are commonly adopted in causal inference. \begin{assump}[Stable unit treatment value assumption (SUTVA)] The potential outcomes for one subject are unaffected by the treatment assignments of other subjects, and for each subject there are no hidden versions of treatment or control being considered. \end{assump} The SUTVA in our case implies that whether a woman is exposed to the medication or not will not influence another woman's post-treatment outcomes like birth defects.
+Also the exposure window during pregnancy is well defined per study protocol.